Trump Administration Refuses to Back U.N.’s Call for Safe Abortion

 The Trump administration has made its stance on reproductive rights pretty clear.
-During his first week in office, the president reinstated a rule that basically forces international non-governmental organizations to choose between offering women around the world safe abortions or continuing to receive funds from the U.S. Months later, the White House expanded that rule, stripping even more money from global organizations that offer abortion.
+During his first week in office, the president reinstated a rule that basically forces international nongovernmental organizations to choose between offering women around the world safe abortions or continuing to receive funds from the U.S. Months later, the White House expanded that rule, stripping even more money from global organizations that offer abortion.
 And on Thursday, the U.S. representative to the Human Rights Council refused to back a resolution condemning abuse and discrimination of women because it made a commitment to safe abortion.

 The resolution expresses “outrage at the persistence and pervasiveness of all forms of violence against women and girls worldwide,” and calls on member countries to curb it.
 But it also includes a paragraph urging countries to make sure their health-care systems provide “quality comprehensive sexual and reproductive health care services,” including “safe abortion where such services are permitted by national law.”